Oswaldo López Arellano: Personal life

+López Arellano continued to deny his involvement in the bribery scandal, or that he had received a bribe at all.

-López owned several businesses in Central America, including TAN-SAHSA, the now defunct Honduran air carrier.
+López Arellano owned several businesses in Central America, including TAN-SAHSA, the now defunct Honduran air carrier.

 His eldest son, Oswaldo, died in 2003.

-Lopez died on 16 May 2010 at the age of 88 while undergoing surgery for prostate cancer.
+Lopez Arellano died on 16 May 2010 at the age of 88 while undergoing surgery for prostate cancer.